A simulation model investigation of neutron-oxygen inelastic scattering and subsequent nucleus deexcitation based on experimental data: Result

 Initially, a comparison is made between the Geant4 default pairs of the cascade and deexcitation model and the experimental data.
-As illustrated in Fig.~\ref{fig:cascade}, the gamma-ray energy spectra of the data (black) and the MC simulations using the models (red: INCL++, green: BIC, blue: BERT) are displayed for two different beam energies: 30 MeV (left) and 250 MeV (right).
+In the top two panels of Fig.~\ref{fig:cascade}, the gamma-ray energy spectra of the data (black) and the MC simulations using the models (red: INCL++, green: BIC, blue: BERT) are displayed for two different beam energies, 30 MeV (left) and 250 MeV (right).
+It also shows the energy distributions of the generated gamma-rays at each neutron beam energy in the bottom two panels.

 Table~\ref{tab:cascade} shows a summary of the chi-squared evaluation in each cascade model.
 According to the definition of the chi-squared in Eq.~\ref{eq:chi2}, the chi-squared value is indicative of reproducibility in the spectrum shape, and the magnitude of the pull signifies the precision of the absolute gamma-ray production by the neutron-nucleus interaction.
-For beam energies of 30~MeV, the performance of INCL++ and BIC in terms of spectral shape is comparable, despite the disparity in the magnitude of the pull term.
+For the beam energy of 30~MeV, the performance of INCL++ and BIC in terms of spectral shape is comparable, despite the disparity in the magnitude of the pull term.
 BERT demonstrated a tendency to overestimate the gamma-ray production with a continuum component in an exponential function over the entire energy range.
 This overestimation led to an increase in both the chi-squared statistic and the pull.
-In the instance of the 250-MeV beam energy, these tendencies were compromised.
-Both \verb|INCL++| and \verb|BIC| predicted almost identical spectral shape and production of gamma-rays, and demonstrated good agreement with the data as shown in the right plot of Fig.~\ref{fig:cascade}.
-Although there were inconsistencies in the spectral shape due to the continuum contribution in \verb|BERT|, the dependence of the production rate on the beam energy was converged among the models.
-The behavior of \verb|BERT| is natural by considering the implementation of gamma-ray deexcitation as described in~\ref{sec:inelamodel}.
-Thus, it leads to an unrealistic prediction of gamma-ray multiplicity in the NCQE simulation, resulting in the discrepancy observed in the measurements~\cite{ncqe_t2k, ncqe_sk6}.
+In the instance of the 250 MeV beam energy, these tendencies were compromised.
+This can also be found in the energy spectrum of the true generated gamma-rays at 250 MeV, which shows less significant peak intensities in INCL++ and BIC than at 30 MeV.
+Both INCL++ and BIC predicted almost identical spectral shape and production of gamma-rays, and demonstrated good agreement with the data as shown in the right panel of Fig.~\ref{fig:cascade}.
+Although there were inconsistencies in the spectral shape due to the continuum contribution in BERT, the dependence of the production rate on the beam energy converged among the models.
+The behavior of BERT is natural by considering the implementation of gamma-ray deexcitation as described in Section~\ref{sec:inelamodel}.

 In summary, the INCL++ model demonstrates superior performance in predicting gamma-ray production from neutron-oxygen interactions.
 As previously indicated, there are certain customizable options for the deexcitation model that are compatible with INCL++ in Geant4.
 This topic will be examined in the subsequent section.